 does nothing to ensure that there are any sanctions against people who distribute videos online.

 My second point is about the general debate concerning video games.
 I am keen not to stray beyond the measures of the Video Recordings Act 1984, but there were some very interesting comments from the Front Benches about their

-clear that those who are aged 18-plus should be able to buy and watch whatever video games they want.
-Those who are not sufficiently old should not be able to do so, however, and those retailers who are prosecuted under this Act must be dealt with very
+very clear that those who are aged 18-plus should be able to buy and watch whatever video games they want.
+Those who are not sufficiently old should not be able to do so, however, and those retailers who are prosecuted under this Act must be dealt

 I say that because I disagree with the hon.
 Member for Wantage, in that I do not believe that watching a film is the same as participating in a video game.
 I know that you, Mr. Deputy Speaker, have very young grandchildren,